 Vegetables and Fruits

-- Eat 5 servings a day of non-starchy vegetables and fruits.
+- Eat five servings a day of non-starchy vegetables and fruits.

-- Eat a variety for meals and as snacks.
+- Eat a variety of meals and snacks.

 - Choose whole fruits and vegetables instead of juice.